stellar-deprecated/docs/guides/concepts/transactions.md

 ## Transaction Envelopes
-Once a transaction is ready to be signed, the transaction object is wrapped in an object called a Transaction Envelope, which contains the transaction as well as a set of signatures.
+Once a transaction is ready to be signed, the transaction object is wrapped in an object called a `Transaction Envelope`, which contains the transaction as well as a set of signatures.
 Most transaction envelopes only contain a single signature along with the transaction, but in [multi-signature setups](./multi-sig.md) it can contain many signatures.